LaScheggia/LaScheggia/README.md

 # :sparkles: Something more about me :sparkles:
 I'm a former foreign language student who had enough with languages and somehow finished to still studying languages. :notebook: :notebook_with_decorative_cover:

-I speak :gb:, :fr:, :es: and a bit of :ru:.
+I speak :gb:, :fr: and :es:

-In my free time I'm a skeet and heliche shooter :gun: and a pole dancer. :dancer:
+In my free time I'm a skeet and heliche shooter :gun: and an aerialist (pole dance and silks) :dancer:

 I'm a gamer :video_game: and I spend all night playing League. :boom: